fabiommendes/sidekick/docs/types/records.rst

 >>> json.loads('{"name": "John Lennon", "band": "Beatles"}', object_hook=record)
 record(band='Beatles', name='John Lennon')

+That is good for reading JSON.
 We can't automatically serialize record types, but Sidekick provides a encoder class that can be used instead of the default one:

 >>> from sidekick.json import JSONEncoder
 >>> json.dumps(artist, cls=JSONEncoder)
 '{"name": "John Lennon", "band": "Beatles"}'

-:mod:`sidekick.json` since it provides the same API of the builtin ``JSON`` module (i.e., :func:`json.load`, :func:`json.dump`, etc), but it understands Sidekick's types.
+A more convenient alternative is to import :mod:`sidekick.json` instead of the builtin :mod:`json` module, since it provides the same API (i.e., :func:`json.load`, :func:`json.dump`, etc), but it understands Sidekick's types.

 Class based interface
 =====================

 Records/Namespaces are lightweight classes.
-It is very common to outgrow simple record type and start requiring methods and additional properties.
-Records can also be declared as classes and provide any functionality available to regular classes.
-This interface allows further customizations such as setting default values and types for the record fields.
+It is very common that your code outgrows the need of simple record elements and starts requiring methods and additional properties.
+Records can be declared as regular Python classes and just implement methods, properties, mixins, etc. This interface allows further customizations such as setting default values and types for the record fields.

 >>> class Point(Record):
-...      x: int
+...      x: float
-...      y: int = 0
+...      y: float = 0.0

 This declares x as a required argument of the Point constructor and y as an optional value with a default value of 0.
-Notice that the type hint are required even if you don't want to enforce a type on the field values.
-In that case, just annotate the field with with ``attr : object``.
+Notice that the type hint is required even if you don't want to enforce a type on the field values.
+In that case, just annotate the field with with ``attr : object`` or ``attr: Any``.

 Records declared this way behave just regular records.